• Home

 • Nomads has cute little A-frames on the waterfront.

-• Selina is the new Bungalow Bay and the best budget option in Horseshoe Bay.
+• Bounce is the new Bungalow Bay and the best budget option in Horseshoe Bay.

-• Peppers Blue on Blue is home to hotel rooms and spacious apartments.
-Plus there’s a massive pool.
+• Peppers Blue on Blue offers hotel rooms and spacious apartments.
+Plus, there’s a massive pool.

 • If you want an Instagrammable stay, head directly to Maggie A-Frame.